-Here, we follow the same method used in Kovilakam et al. (2020) to incorporate CALIOP data into the GloSSAC data set.

-- 615 While CALIOP uses lidar to measure the aerosol backscatter coefficient at 532 nm, a source of bias occurs when backscatter coefficient is converted to extinction coefficient as the conversion process requires information of unknown aerosol composition and size distribution (Kar et al., 2019).
-Here, we use the CALIOP standard stratospheric aerosol data product (Kar et al., 2019), with a minor version change from June 2020.
+Here, we follow the same method used in Kovilakam et al. (2020) to incorporate CALIOP data into GloSSAC data set.
+While CALIOP uses lidar to measure the aerosol backscatter coefficient at 532 nm, a source of bias occurs when backscatter coefficient is converted to extinction coefficient as the conversion process requires information of unknown aerosol composition and size distribution (Kar et al., 2019).
+Here, we use the CALIOP standard aerosol data product (Kar et al., 2019), with a minor version change from June 2020.
 For CALIOP data processing, a constant aerosol extinction-to-backscatter ratio of 50 sr is used (Kar et al., 2019).
-CALIOP and the standard aerosol extinction is reported at 532 nm.
-Therefore, a constant - 620 Ångström exponent of 2.33 is used to convert extinction coefficient to 525 nm.
-Figure 13a,b show percent differences between standard CALIOP extinction coefficient and bias corrected OSIRIS and SAGE III/ISS extinction coefficient at 525 nm for November 2017.
-CALIOP is extinction in Figure 13a,b is computed using a constant extinction-to-backscatter ratio of 50.
-CALIOP is in reasonable agreement with OSIRIS and SAGE III/ISS except in the lower stratosphere and at higher latitudes (> 50°), where the differences are larger than 50 %.
-While we can attribute some of these differences in the northern higher - 625 latitudes to PyroCb event associated with Canadian wildfire (Peterson et al., 2018), we note that similar differences persist even when the stratosphere is in the quiescent state.
+CALIOP standard aerosol extinction is reported at 532 nm.
+Therefore, a constant Ångström exponent of 2.33 is used to convert extinction coefficient to 525 nm.
+Figure 11a,b show percent differences between standard CALIOP extinction coefficient and bias corrected OSIRIS and SAGE III/ISS extinction coefficient at 525 nm for November 2017.
+CALIOP is in reasonable agreement with OSIRIS and SAGE III/ISS except in the lower stratosphere and at higher latitudes (> 50°) where the differences are larger than 50 %.
+While we can attribute some of these differences to PyroCb event associated with Canadian wildfire (Peterson et al., 2018), we note that similar differences persist even when the stratosphere is in the quiescent state.
 We, therefore use a conformance method described in Kovilakam et al. (2020) to reduce the bias between measurements.
-Following Kovilakam et al. (2020), we implement an empirical scale factor (SF) which is computed as the ratio of bias corrected OSIRIS extinction at 525 m nm to CALIOP backscatter coefficient at 532 nm.
-As noted in Kovilakam et al. (2020), we re-derive the backscatter using attenuated scattering ratio and molecular backscatter - 630 due to the fact that the standard aerosol backscatter coefficient is retrieved using a lidar ratio of 50 sr (Kar et al., 2019).
-For GloSSAC (v2.2), we use this alternate backscatter coefficient same as the method used in GloSSAC v2.0the same way as in Kovilakam et al. (2020)0pt.
+Following Kovilakam et al. (2020), we implement an empirical scale factor (SF) which is computed as the ratio of bias corrected OSIRIS extinction at 525 m to CALIOP backscatter coefficient at 532 nm.
+As noted in Kovilakam et al. (2020), we re-derive the backscatter using attenuated scattering ratio and molecular backscatter due to the fact that the standard aerosol backscatter coefficient is retrieved using a lidar ratio of 50 sr (Kar et al., 2019).
+For GloSSAC (v2.2), we use this alternate backscatter coefficient same as the method used in GloSSAC v2.0.